Depression in older adults

 (1) Depression manifests differently in older adults

-The typical picture of a depressed person may not fit when you are talking about a senior who is experiencing depression.
-Most of young people would describe depression with sadness (depressed mood), lack of interest, and low energy as the main symptoms.
-However, when seniors are experiencing depression, their first complain is often related to physical symptoms—fatigue, pain, and insomnia.
-When there is an unexplained physical symptom in seniors, depression should be the first factor to be explored by medical professionals.
-They may become paranoid and accuse a family member for stealing things.
-They may tell you that they have been more forgetful.
-These symptoms can be easily misdiagnosed as other conditions often seen in senior population such as physical problems, delusional disorder, or dementia.
-When a person gets a wrong diagnosis, he or she doesn’t get the right treatment for depression.
+The typical picture of depression may not fit when you see an older adults who experiences depression.
+People often report sadness (depressed mood), lack of interest, and low energy as the main symptoms of depression.
+However, when older adults are experiencing depression, their first complaint is often related to physical symptoms—fatigue, pain, and insomnia.
+When there is an unexplained physical symptom in older adults, depression should be one of the first factors to be explored by medical professionals.

 (2) Depression in older adults is often misdiagnosed as dementia

 Older adults may become paranoid and accuse a family member for stealing things.
 They may tell you that they have been more forgetful.
 These symptoms can be easily misdiagnosed as other conditions often seen in older adults such as physical problems, delusional disorder, or dementia.
 When a person gets a wrong diagnosis, he/she/they doesn’t get the right treatment for depression.